Fizzy Baking Soda Christmas Tree Experiment

 The gas travels through the water, creating the bubbly mess we all know and love.

-Unique to this experiment is the beads and the cookie cutter.
-This is what will give you the Christmas Tree “look”.
-When you use an eye dropper to control the reaction, and start at the “top” of the tree, you’ll end up with bubbles surrounding beads, that look like a Christmas tree decorated with ornaments.
+Unique to this experiment are the beads and the cookie cutter.
+This is what will give you the Christmas Tree “look.”
+When you use an eye dropper to control the reaction and start at the “top” of the tree, you’ll end up with bubbles surrounding beads that look like a Christmas tree decorated with ornaments.

 Ready to start?
 Let’s gather the supplies first.